offen/offen/README.md

 Cross-Browser testing provided by [BrowserStack](https://www.browserstack.com/).

-## Who's using Offen?
+## Who's using Offen Fair Web Analytics?

-Are you using Offen?
 We're happy to feature you in this README.
 Send a PR adding your site or app to this section.

 ## Links